Reliquary Shrine (de Touyl): Provenance

 Its elaborate structure and supreme craftsmanship indicates that it was commissioned by members of the upper echelon of contemporary society.
 The shrine is first recorded in 17th- and 18th-century inventories of the convent of the Poor Clares nunnery at Buda, in today's Budapest.
-It was likely purchased in the 14th century by Elizabeth of Poland, Queen of Hungary, who founded the convent.
+Queen Clementia of Hungary gifted the reliquary in the 14th century to her sister-in-law, Elizabeth of Poland, Queen of Hungary, who founded the convent.
 It was in the collection of the baroness Clarice de Rothschild, before it was acquired by the Metropolitan Museum of Art in 1962.